leahneukirchen/nitro/README.md

 should be done with `SYS/setup`.
 When receiving Ctrl-Alt-Delete, nitro triggers an orderly reboot.

-When possible, nitro logs output to `dmesg` while no `LOG` is running.

 ## Nitro as init for a Docker container

 Nitro is compiled statically, so you can copy it into your container easily: